karimtismail/JAX-WS/README.md

 ## Usage/Examples

 - Open a web browser and go to http://localhost:8080/sakila-api/ws/{actor}.
 - The application should be up and running.
-You can now use it to interact with the Sakila database using SOAP and REST web services.
+You can now use it to interact with the Sakila database using SOAP web services.

 ## Sakila Database Information